chichundri/Notes/InterviewQues.md

 88. assertions in java? -> testing the correctness of any assumptions.
 89. Can we have multiple public classes in a java source file?
-90. covarient return type?\
+90. covarient return type?
     It is possible to have different return type for a overriding method in child class, but child’s return type should be sub-type of parent’s return type.
+    OR
+    Covariant return, means that when one overrides a method, the return type of the overriding method is allowed to be a subtype of the overridden method's return type.

     ```
     class SuperClass {